Elastic drifted Brownian motions and non-local boundary conditions: Elastic drifted Brownian motions

-We suppress the superscript $\mu$ in order to streamline the notation as much as possible.
-Thus we write $p$ in place of $p^\mu$.
+for $ x\geq 0,\; y>0, t>0 $, where $g(t,z)=e^{-z^2/4t}/\sqrt{4\pi t}$ and $c \geq 0$.
+See the Appendix for some hints on the derivation of \eqref{density:pmu}.
 In \cite{io-sojourn} the authors highlight an interesting connection between the law of drifted elastic Brownian motions \eqref{density:pmu} and conditional sojourn times of a Brownian motion on the positive half-axis.
+The solution to the Cauchy problem